Enhancing Onboarding: A Benchmark Study of New User Experiences

 Previous research found that it was hard learn Modeler Flows.

-The Modeler Design team built a Guided Tour that introduced first-time users to Modeler by guiding them through the process of building a classification model.
+Because of this challenge, the Modeler Design team built a Guided Tour that introduced first-time users to the tool by guiding them through the process of building a classification model.

 Since the request for research came from the design team, I started by doing stakeholder interviews to learn more about Modeler and the Guided Tour.

-After conducting brainstorming sessions with Design and PM, I led an official Research Kick-Off presentation that outlined the reasoning behind a benchmark study, the research plan, outstanding questions, and next steps.
+After conducting brainstorming sessions with Design and PM, I delivered an official Research Kick-Off presentation that outlined the reasoning behind a benchmark study, the research plan, outstanding questions, and next steps.

 Slides from research kick-off presentation that established research objectives and guidelines.